 Our process: To develop uniform, consensus-based national standards, we bring together regulators, industry, consumers and public health experts.
 Our scientists, engineers and public health professionals test to these standards or protocols.

-We have more than 80 public health and safety American National Standards and over 30 protocols developed for appliances, food equipment, drinking water filters and other products.
+We have developed more than 90 public health and safety American National Standards and over 30 protocols for appliances, food equipment, drinking water filters and other products.
 Products that meet these standards bear the NSF mark.

 The following timeline takes you through NSF's history, step by step:

 - Walter Snyder, Henry Vaughan and Nathan Sinai found the National Sanitation Foundation (NSF) in the University of Michigan School of Public Health.